Ecoart in Action: Activities, Case Studies, and Provocations for Classrooms and Communities

 Ecoart practice has expanded in the 22 years since WEAD (Women Eco Artists Dialog) was formed.
 Many members of WEAD, the Ecoart Network, and ecoartspace work within and with communities, listening (to the land), marshaling social capital, and serving as change agents in support of healthy ecosystems, environmental and social justice, and community resilience.
 This presentation will provide an opportunity to learn about Ecoart in Action and consider the interconnections among our groups, opening up a wider conversation about ecoart.
 WEAD member-artists Vaughn Bell, Susan Hoenig, and Loraine Leeson—all contributors to Ecoart in Action —will share creative approaches for engaging communities and learners in ecoart practices.
 Susan Steinman, one of the co-founders of both the Ecoart Network and WEAD, will serve as moderator for a Q&A with the presenters; book co-editors Amara Geffen, Ann Rosenthal, Chris Fremantle, and Aviva Rahmani; and attendees.

-Ecoart in Action: Transformative Projects in Pennsylvania (April 7) Access the recording here.
+Ecoart in Action: Transformative Projects in Pennsylvania (April 7, 2022)

 This inspiring and informative presentation featured Pennsylvania ecoartists in "Ecoart in Action.”
 Each of the five presenters discussed the project they authored in the book and provided an update on their current work.
 The speakers included Amara Geffen (Meadville), Stacy Levy (Spring Mills), Elizabeth Monoian and Robert Ferry of the Land Art Generator Initiative (Pittsburgh), and Ann Rosenthal (Pittsburgh).
 Hosted by PennFuture.

 Ecoart in Action - Food and Walking as Methods for Civic Engagement.
-This session was part of The Nature of Cities Festival (March 29, Recording TBA)
+This session was part of The Nature of Cities Festival (Recording unavailable)

 This session drew on the practices of three contributors to "Ecoart in Action," including Beth Grossman, Chrissie Orr, and David Haley, with session Chair: Chris Fremantle.
 This session took the form of a collective inquiry on creative approaches to civic engagement with communities and city halls, drawing on the experiences of three artists who have established ecoart practices.